wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-use-hive.md

 ##<a id="usetez"></a>Use Apache Tez for improved performance

 [Apache Tez](http://tez.apache.org) is a framework that allows data intensive applications, such as Hive, to run much more efficiently at scale.
 In the latest release of HDInsight, Hive supports running on Tez.
+Tez is enabled by default f

 > [AZURE.NOTE] Tez is currently off by default for Windows-based HDInsight clusters and it must be enabled.
 To take advantage of Tez, the following value must be set for a Hive query:

->
-> ```set hive.execution.engine=tez;```
+> <p>```set hive.execution.engine=tez;```
->
->This can be submitted on a per-query basis by placing it at the beginning of your query.
+><p>This can be submitted on a per-query basis by placing it at the beginning of your query.
 You can also set this to be on by default on a cluster by setting the configuration value when you create the cluster.
 You can find more details in [Provisioning HDInsight Clusters](/documentation/articles/hdinsight-provision-clusters-v1).

 The [Hive on Tez design documents](https://cwiki.apache.org/confluence/display/Hive/Hive+on+Tez) contain a number of details about the implementation choices and tuning configurations.